-WHEREAS section 96 of the Local Government: Municipal Systems Act, 2000 and consumer care policy;

-(Act 32 of 2000) requires a municipality to adopt, maintain and implement a credit control, debt collection in this document.

-AND WHEREAS section 97 of the Systems Act prescribes what such policy must provide for;

-NOW THEREFORE the Municipal Council of Ray Nkonyeni Local Municipality adopts the policies as set out
+WHEREAS section 96 of the Local Government: Municipal Systems Act, 2000 (Act 32 of 2000) requires a municipality to adopt, maintain and implement a credit control, debt collection and consumer care policy.
+Section 62(1)(f)(iii) of the Local Government: Municipal Finance Management Act, No. 56 of 2003, a Municipality should adopt and implement a policy for credit control and debt collection policy.
+AND WHEREAS section 97 of the Systems Act prescribes what such policy must provide for.
+NOW THEREFORE the Municipal Council of Ray Nkonyeni Local Municipality adopts the policies as set out in this document.

+2 | P a g e